Searle–Derrida debate: Derrida's response

 Claiming that a clear sender of Searle's message could not be established, Derrida in Limited Inc suggested that Searle had formed with Austin a société à responsabilité limitée (a "limited liability company") due to the ways in which the ambiguities of authorship within Searle's reply circumvented the very speech act of his reply.
 Searle did not respond.
-Later in 1988, Derrida tried to review his position and his critiques of Austin and Searle, reiterating that he found the constant appeal to "normality" in the analytical tradition to be problematic from which they were only paradigmatic examples.
+Later in 1988, Derrida reviewed his position and his critiques of Austin and Searle, reiterating that he found the constant appeal to "normality" in the analytical tradition to be problematic, a practice of which they were only paradigmatic examples.

 He continued arguing how problematic was establishing the relation between "nonfiction or standard discourse" and "fiction," defined as its "parasite", "for part of the most original essence of the latter is to allow fiction, the simulacrum, parasitism, to take place-and in so doing to 'de-essentialize' itself as it were".

 He would finally argue that the indispensable question would then become:

 In the debate, Derrida praises Austin's work, but argues that he is wrong to banish what Austin calls "infelicities" from the "normal" operation of language.
 One "infelicity," for instance, occurs when it cannot be known whether a given speech act is "sincere" or "merely citational" (and therefore possibly ironic, etc.).
 Derrida argues that every iteration is necessarily "citational", due to the graphematic nature of speech and writing, and that language could not work at all without the ever-present and ineradicable possibility of such alternate readings.
-Derrida takes Searle to task for his attempt to get around this issue by grounding final authority in the speaker's inaccessible "intention".
+Derrida disagrees with Searle's attempt to get around this issue by grounding final authority in the speaker's inaccessible "intention".
 Derrida argues that intention cannot possibly govern how an iteration signifies, once it becomes hearable or readable.
 All speech acts borrow a language whose significance is determined by historical-linguistic context, and by the alternate possibilities that this context makes possible.
 This significance, Derrida argues, cannot be altered or governed by the whims of intention.